donomii/brk/README.md

 ## Summary

 This is a UDP message-passing library that is capable of retrying messages that timeout.
-It works at the packet level, rather than turning the connections into streams.
+It works at the message level, rather than turning the connections into streams.
 You send a chunk of bytes to the other end, and sometime later, they receive a buffer of bytes.

 ## Install